-Another 4:4:4 reconstruction part is a motion denoiser that summarizes many frames after motion compensation.
+Another 4:4:4 reconstruction part is a motion denoiser that summarizes many frames after a motion compensation.
 After 4:2:0 image (if stored in 4:4:4) we have many image fragment averaging, so flat parts will be restored, too.

 For best results different settings for U and V channels are required.
-Also pre-denoise gives better looking edges.
+Also a pre-denoise may give better looking edges.